Real-Time Data: Satisfying the Need for Speed in BI

 Not only that, these temporary databases can pose a very large security risk.
 When the data is pulled into a separate repository, it’s very easy to lose track of who should have permission to use the data from each different source.
 This creates security issues and can slow down discovery even more while data engineers try to make sense of the different security levels in order to provide the right data to the right people at the speed of business.

 So how do you address these issues that threaten to slow down your fast path to insights through BI?
-The answer is the Virtual Data Warehouse (VDW).
+The answer is Intelligent Data Virtualization.

-Speed: Regardless of how or where data is stored, a VDW’s data abstraction layer hides the complexity of existing and future data platforms.
+- Speed: Regardless of how or where data is stored, intelligent data virtualization’s data abstraction layer hides the complexity of existing and future data platforms.
 This virtualization layer makes hybrid and multi-cloud data architectures a reality by accessing and blending data across cloud and on-premise data sources while adhering to existing governance and security policies.
 The bottom line – you get access to all the data you need for operational analytics at the speed of your business.

-Agility: A VDW automatically tunes your queries using an AI-driven optimizer that learns from user behavior and data relationships.
+- Agility: Intelligent data virtualization automatically tunes your queries using an AI-driven optimizer that learns from user behavior and data relationships.
 This delivers consistent sub-second queries and eliminates redundant data scanning, reducing query cost and accelerating time to insight for any data platform.

-Security: A true VDW enables IT to adhere to the most stringent corporate security and data governance policies by integrating with the security infrastructure of existing data platforms while providing additional security at the object, row, and column level.
+- Security: True intelligent data virtualization enables IT to adhere to the most stringent corporate security and data governance policies by integrating with the security infrastructure of existing data platforms while providing additional security at the object, row, and column level.
 You can also grant and revoke access to specific users or groups and mask sensitive data dynamically.

-At its core, a VDW is designed for BI performance.
-Think of a VDW as a virtual switching station, offering the ability to seamlessly link your BI tools on one end to all of your data on the other end.
+At its core, intelligent data virtualization is designed for BI performance.
+Think of it as a virtual switching station, offering the ability to seamlessly link your BI tools on one end to all of your data on the other end.
 Your users don’t have to think about how to get the data from different databases into their BI system.
-They simply ask for the data and the VDW does the work for them, getting out of their way so they can focus on answering questions faster.
+They simply ask for the data and the virtualization does the work for them, getting out of their way so they can focus on answering questions faster.

 By providing this level of transparency and performance, you set your users up for BI success.
 They simply need to do what they do best – mine their data for insights and make better informed decisions to propel the business to even greater success.
 And faster than ever before possible.